jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### Apache in RedHat based Distros

-Process is differert in Redhat - things don't turn on by default and you have to add modules manually.
+Process is different in Redhat - things don't turn on by default and you have to add modules manually.

 #### Lighttpd

-This webserver does what it implies, it is essentiually a stripped down version of Apache in all its functions.
+This webserver does what it implies, it is essentially a stripped down version of Apache in all its functions.
 It has lower overhead to deploy and is used in many cases for webservers that have a single function.
 For instance it is popular for setting up for large websites that will serve just images to a main webpage.

 ### Nginx